 CAT: What is the most challenging thing about interior design?

 TB: There are many challenges in design – each project has so many different components and you need to use both your creative and analytical/technical skills.

 Every project is totally different so every project is a new learning experience.
 The more detailed the design is, the more details you need to figure out how to build/draw; this is usually the most challenging and very rewarding.

 CAT: What is the most fun/rewarding?

 TB: I find that there is something rewarding in every phase of a design.
-From coming up to an initial concept, to completing a drawing set, to seeing the project come to completion.
+From coming up with an initial concept, to completing a drawing set, to seeing the project come to completion.

 CAT: What qualities make a really good interior designer?

 TB: I find that someone that can balance being extremely creative and extremely technical is necessary to succeed in design.
 You have to be willing to spend as much time and energy on each side.

 You also need to be a great listener and problem solver – you have to be able to extrapolate what a client wants out of a space when they don’t necessarily have the language to describe it to you.